tainzhi/T-vimfile/README.md

 but with use of it, you should open quickfix window, `:copen`

+You also can open quickfix window after you trigger the command.
+[Reference](https://github.com/skywind3000/asyncrun.vim/wiki/FAQ#automate-opening-quickfix-window)

 ```
 :AsyncRun gcc % -o %<
 :AsyncRun! grep -R word
+:Asynctop       # stop async jobs
 ```